jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

       (iii) that cannot be challenged under Part 8A; or (iv) to issue a Commissioner's notice of proposed adjustment under section 89B, a Commissioner's disclosure notice or statement of position under section 89M, or a challenge notice; or
-      (v) to issue, or to decline to issue, a Commissioner’s COVID-19 response variation under section 6I; or (vb) to make, or to decline to make, a grant under the cost of living payments scheme under section 7AAA; or (vi) to grant, or to decline to grant, a loan under the small business cashflow scheme under section 7AA; or (vii) to make, or to decline to make, a grant under the COVID-19 resurgence support payments scheme, or another COVID-19 support payments scheme, under section 7AAB
+      (v) to issue, or to decline to issue, a Commissioner’s COVID-19 response variation under section 6I; or (vba) to make, or to decline to make, an entitlement under the final-year fees-free scheme under section 7AAAA; or (vb) to make, or to decline to make, a grant under the cost of living payments scheme under section 7AAA; or (vi) to grant, or to decline to grant, a loan under the small business cashflow scheme under section 7AA; or (vii) to make, or to decline to make, a grant under the COVID-19 resurgence support payments scheme, or another COVID-19 support payments scheme, under section 7AAB